 If streaming is more your concern the server also unblocks Hulu, Disney Plus, Prime Video and BBC iPlayer - though you will struggle to watch Netflix from abroad.
 Plus, its innovative filtering system automatically displays suitable servers for what you're after – for example, torrenting or streaming using a VPN.

 The speedy live chat support is also pretty handy for anyone who's a VPN newbie or has any questions or queries, though its support site could do with some work if it wants to climb up the rankings and join the big boys.
 You get a 24 hour trial for the desktop app (still pretty measly, but better than than nothing at all), and it does have a class-leading 45-day money-back guarantee.

 Another bonus to its plentiful offering of features is the ability to create custom clients across Windows, Mac, iOS and Android.

 Overall, though, CyberGhost offers you a lot of unusual functionality for a very fair price, and it's well worth a closer look.
-Plus, that 45-day money-back guarantee is longer than a lot of other competition.

-For those who love a good map interface when it comes to their servers (but NordVPN just isn't cutting it) IPVanish does promise one of the best map designs, with a bunch of information and status information for you to get a handle on - likely for those who prefer a more in-depth reading on their VPN provider.
+For those who love a good map interface when it comes to their servers (but NordVPN just isn't cutting it) IPVanish does promise one of the best map designs, with a bunch of status information for you to get a handle on - likely for those who prefer a more in-depth reading on their VPN provider.